kasir-barati/docker/docker-compose-files/postgres/postgres-pgadmin/README.md

 # How to connect to you DB in your pgadmin4?

+> [!TIP]
+>
+> Does not matter how many times you:
+>
+> - Restart your container (`docker compose up`).
+> - Delete and run it again (`docker compose down && docker compose up -d`).
+>
+> It is not gonna pick up on changes made in `configs.json` or top-level `config` section in your `compose.yml` file.
+The only way for pgadmin to see new changes is losing its memory (volumes), delete the containers alongside their volumes: `docker compose down -v`.
+Of course you only need to delete the volumes assigned to your pgadmin (i.e. `pgadmin`).

 ## Using `servers.json` config file

 - The most easiest way to do this.